openmind-consortium/Analysis-rcs-data/README.md

 As you can see – this is a multiple second discrepancy – we should be in the systemTick range of 35377 to 44358 but rather we are in the range of 18353 to 27368.

+Because of this accumulated error, we instead take a different approach for how to calculate DerivedTime

+## How to calculate DerivedTime

+Because of the above described unreliability of PacketGenTime and the offset in the clocks creating timestamp and systemTick, we take a different approach for calculating DerivedTime.
+DerivedTime refers to a new timestamp, in unix time, assigned to each sample.
+DerivedTime is calculated after removing packets which have faulty information (e.g. PacketGenTime is negative).
+This is our best estimation of when these samples were recorded.
+The processing steps described below are implemented in `assignTime.m`.
+Note -- the implementation of this approach relies on the assumption that only full packets of data are missing, but there are no individual samples missing between packets (this has been shown to be the case through elegant work at Brown University).
+We do depend on PacketGenTime in order to convert to unix time, but we only use one PacketGenTime value per chunk of data (rather than using PacketGenTime to align each packet of data).

+- Identify and remove packets with faulty meta-data or which indicate samples will be hard to place in continuous stream (e.g. packets with timestamp that is more than 24 hours away from median timestamp; packets with negative PacketGenTime; packets with outlier packetGenTimes; packets where packetGenTime goes backwards in time)
+- Chunk data -- chunks are defined as segments of data which were continuously sampled.
+Breaks between chunks can occur because packets were removed in the previous step, because there were were dropped packets (never acquired), or because streaming was stopped but the recording was continued.
+Changes in time domain sampling rate will also result in a new chunk.
+Chunks are identified by looking at the adjacent values of dataTypeSequence, timestamp and systemTick as a function of sampling rate and number of samples per packet.
+- We need to align each chunk to a time; instead of just using the PacketGenTime of the first packet in the chunk, we look across all the packets in the chunk and calculate the average offset between each packetGenTime and the amount of time that is expected to have elapsed (calculated based on sampling rate and number of samples in the packet).
+We then apply this offset to the packetGenTime corresponding to the first packet of the chunk.
+We can now calculate a time for each sample in the chunk, as a function of the sampling rate.
+This process is repeated separately for each chunk.

+DerivedTimes are created separately for each data stream (e.g. TimeDomain, Accelerometer, PowerDomain), as each of these streams have systemTick and timestamp values reported per packet.
+Harmonization of derivedTimes across data streams happens next.

+## Harmonization of DerivedTimes across data streams

+TBD

 ## Factors Impacting Packet Loss

 A number of factors impact the fidelity with which the RC+S streams data to the host computer.
 Several RC+S streaming parameters can be configured depending on the use case: